stardog-union/stardog-examples/examples/cli/versioning/README.md

 --------

-When versioning is enabled all the changes to the database will be tracked automatically and the differences between each commit will be saved in the version history.
+When versioning is enabled all the changes to the database will be tracked automatically and the differences between each commit will be saved in the revision history.
 We can also associate a commit message with each version using the `vcs commit` command:
 ```
 $ stardog vcs commit --add version1_add.trig -m "Adding Alice and Bob" -u john -p john demo